-Increase the temperature to 250 degrees fahrenheit and continue to roast the pork until the internal temperature is 160 degrees, about 3 more hours, mopping each hour.
+Increase the temperature to 250℉ and continue to roast the pork until the internal temperature reaches 160℉, about 3 more hours, mopping each hour.

-Wrap the pork butt in foil and continue to cook until the internal temperature is 205 degrees.
+Wrap the pork butt in foil and continue to cook until the finished internal temperature reaches 204℉.
 Wrap the pork (still in the foil) in heavy bath towels and place in an insulated cooler for an hour.

-Vinegar sauce: In a mixing bowl, combine the apple cider vinegar, water, ketchup, brown sugar, salt, hot red pepper flakes, black pepper, and white pepper and stir until the salt and sugar crystals have dissolved.
+For the Vinegar Sauce: In a mixing bowl, combine the apple cider vinegar, water, ketchup, brown sugar, salt, hot red pepper flakes, black pepper, and white pepper and stir until the salt and sugar crystals have dissolved.
 Taste for seasoning, adding more sugar or hot red pepper flakes as needed.
 Let sit for an hour for the flavors to develop.

 Moisten the meat with any juices that accumulated in the foil as well as a little of the vinegar sauce.

-Serve the meat on the buns with the slaw.
+Serve the meat on the buns with the coleslaw.
 Enjoy!

 *Cook times will vary depending on set and ambient temperatures.